How does logging service work?¶

 Syslogs are not viewable on the Controller.
 Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, or rsyslog.
 Also, syslogs from gateways are not collected at the Controller and are sent directly from the gateways to the syslog destination.

 We currently only support logging into Splunk Enterprise and do not support logging into Splunk Cloud directly.
 As a workaround, you can deploy a Splunk Heavy Forwarder and set it as the destination on Aviatrix for all the logs.
 You can then have the Splunk Heavy Forwarder send the logs into Splunk Cloud.

 How do I use a Sumologic collector which is deployed behind an Aviatrix Egress Control Gateway?¶

-If you are deploying SumoLogic Collector behind an Aviatrix Egress Control Gateway, you might want to look at this Link to enable SNI and then you can setup a filter to let traffic from *.sumologic.com to pass through.
+If you are deploying a SumoLogic Collector behind an Aviatrix Egress Control Gateway, you might want to look at this Link to enable SNI and then you can set up a filter to let traffic from *.sumologic.com to pass through.

 How do I know if the rsyslog is running well?
-Will I get an emails?¶
+Will I get an email?¶

 How can I get Gateway or Tunnel Down Alerts?¶

 The Aviatrix Controller will send an email alert to the admin when a tunnel or gateway status changes.
 You can also setup receiving alerts related to a particular/all gateways or tunnel going up or down, by having your logging services alert you.